 The depth of the topsoil will determine how deep to spade.
 It is not desirable to turn subsoil up to the surface and bury the good topsoil.
+Regardless of how deep a weedy lawn is turned under, it does not necessarily mean that weed trouble will be eliminated.
 While weed seeds, formerly at the surface, may be turned under and put out of the way, other weed seeds may be brought to the top from the lower depths.
-After being given an opportunity to sprout this new weed crop may be deleted with an application of Scotts 4-X Weed Control.

 If it appears that failure of the old lawn was due to lack of proper maintenance over a period of years, then renovating by surface treatments may be expected to show improvement.
-The best time to renovate a run-down lawn is in the early spring or late summer when competition from weeds is at a minimum, and cooler weather is favorable to the development of turf.
+The best time to renovate a run-down lawn is either in the early spring or in late summer when competition from weeds is at a minimum, and cooler weather is favorable to the development of turf.